 Chicken Stir-Fry Sheet Pan Meal (Video)

-When you need an easy chicken dinner the whole family will love, it doesn’t get much better than this Low-Carb Chicken Stir-Fry Sheet Pan Meal.
-And this recipe is also low-glycemic, dairy-free, South Beach Diet friendly, and can be gluten-free if you choose gluten-free soy sauce.
-Use Sheet Pan Meals to find more recipes like this one.
+When you need a chicken dinner the whole family will love, it doesn’t get much better than this easy Chicken Stir-Fry Sheet Pan Meal.
+And this recipe is deliciously low in carbs!

 The idea for taking all the ingredients that usually would go into a chicken stir-fry and cooking them in a hot oven for a sheet pan meal, just popped into my head one day.
 I made this low-carb sheet pan meal with both Jake and Kara to get the timing right.